-How to catch holiday (Santa) Pikachu and Raichu in Pokémon Go!
+Pokémon Go: How to get a festive (Santa hat) Pichu, Pikachu, and Raichu

-How do you catch the limited time only holiday — Santa-hat! — Pikachu and Raichu in Pokémon Go?
-Like this!

-Pokémon Go has a special, limited edition treat for players around the world — a holiday Pikachu you can only catch between December 12 and
+Pokémon Go has brought back its special, limited edition holiday treat for players around the world — a festive (Santa hat) Pichu, Pikachu, and Raichu!

-December 29, 2016 January 3, 2016 now!
-In countries where Christmas is popular, that holiday Pikachu is wearing a Santa hat.
-Cooler still, you can evolve him into Raichu.
-And.
-Keep.
-The.
-Hat!
-Here's how!

-Note: Thanks to Pokémon Go's holiday event, SANTACHU — the Santa hatted Pikachu! — is currently spawning more than every before, but you still need to know how to catch him!

 Will the holiday Pikachu spawn?